osisoft/PI-Adapter/Templates/Markdown Release Notes template-V1.md

 **Sample A with OSIsoft sub-component** - Based on the CVSS scoring system this issue has been categorized as a High (7.0 – 8.9).
 This high-level security issue has been resolved in *{ OSIsoft’s PI SDK version 1.1 sub-component }* which has been packaged in this *{ PI ProcessBook 1998 release }*.
 To reduce exposure to this security issue upgrade to the latest release.

 **Sample A with 3rd Party sub-component** - Based on the CVSS scoring system this issue has been categorized as a High (7.0 – 8.9).
-This high-level security issue has been resolved in the 3rd Party *{ OpenSSL sub-component }* which has been packaged in this *{ PI Adapter for OPC UA 1.2 }* release .
+This high-level security issue has been resolved in the 3rd Party *{ OpenSSL sub-component }* which has been packaged in this *{ PI Adapter for \<AdapterName\> 1.2 }* release .
 To reduce exposure to this security issue upgrade to the latest release.

 **Sample B** - For this release of the *{ product name }*, *{x number}* of security vulnerability has been identified and fixed.
 The table below provides an overview of the types and severity of the security fixes.